 NOVACAD Systems Inc., Founder and president

 Mike is an early adopter of Additive Manufacturing / 3D Printing technology.
 He has been working with industrial and academic clients throughout Atlantic Canada for close to decade.

-Gregor & Mike, worked together on Natasha’s prototype back in 2014.
+Gregor & Mike, worked together on Natasha’s prototype back in 2014 with 3D Systems.

 Eric Gamble, Advisor